Skip Navigation

 In December 2020, the federal government released a Hydrogen Strategy for Canada (the Strategy), noting that as the third-largest producer of hydrogen, the third-largest hydroelectricity producer, and with one-fifth of the world’s large scale Carbon Capture Utilization and Storage (CCUS) projects, Canada already has some of the infrastructure and supply chains it needs to produce and export green and blue hydrogen.
 Canada has also been a leader in much of the R&D and technology development related to hydrogen energy and will not need to look far for expertise as it continues developing its capabilities.
 Provincially, Ontario, Quebec, Alberta and British Columbia have all followed suit, introducing their own hydrogen development plans with immediate action items, including research and development funding and regulatory renewal.

-There are already a few large-scale investments in hydrogen energy in the country, including hydrogen production and liquefaction assets in Eastern Canada and fuel-cell vehicles and hydrogen fueling infrastructure in Central and Western Canada.
+In 2024, the federal government released a Progress Report to the Strategy.
+According to the Progress Report, approximately 80 low-carbon hydrogen production projects have been announced in Canada, representing an expression of interest of over C$100 billion in potential investment.
+These projects include “hydrogen hubs” in Alberta, British Columbia and Ontario.
+Other large-scale investments in hydrogen energy include hydrogen production and liquefaction assets in Eastern Canada and fuel-cell vehicles and hydrogen fueling infrastructure in Central and Western Canada.
 With these public and private investments, as well as the hydrogen strategies committed by the federal and provincial governments, Canada is poised to be a leader in the hydrogen energy sector as it continues to develop.

 Energy Storage

-With Ontario projecting a demand increase of 2% per year over the next 20 years due to electrification, decarbonization and economic growth, the Province initiated expedited and long-term procurements aimed at increasing utility-scale storage resources to support the wide-scale integration of renewable resources, like wind and solar.
+In 2024, Ontario initiated expedited and long-term procurements aimed at increasing utility-scale storage resources to support the wide-scale integration of renewable resources, like wind and solar.
 See further details below.
-While Ontario adopted a technology-agnostic position on energy storage, and there are thermal, flywheel, compressed air, pumped hydro and hydrogen storage solutions deployed in Ontario, battery storage has been the most widely adopted solution.
+While Ontario adopted a technology-agnostic position on energy storage — including thermal, flywheel, compressed air, pumped hydro and hydrogen storage solutions deployed in the province — battery storage has been the most widely adopted solution to date.
 Both Ontario and Alberta have a number of new large-scale battery storage facilities in development that have been contracted or are soon to be contracted.
-In 2023, six 20 MW battery storage facilities were energized in Alberta, bringing the total installed generation capacity of battery storage to 190 MW in the province.
+There are nine 20 MW and one 10 MW battery storage facilities energized in Alberta, bringing the total installed generation capacity of battery storage to 190 MW in the province.

 2. Quebec — Power Industry and Laws